 main to this:

-http://localhost:8000/elm-examples/Playground.elm on your browser and you should see the original list sorted in descending order:
+http://localhost:8000/src/Playground.elm in your browser.
+You should see the original list sorted in descending order:

-Let’s go through the code step by step.
+Let’s go through the above code step-by-step.
 Not sure if you noticed, but in

 main we used the

 sortWith function instead of our stubborn friend

 sort to sort the list of scores in descending order.

 - A comparison function

 Given two values, a comparison function tells us whether the first value is equal, less than, or greater than the second value.
 As it happens, Elm provides a function called

 compare which does just that.
 If the first value is less than the second,